 Investing in tools like Ally Resident Monitoring can help you achieve both.

-Ally, endorsed by the CQC, is proven by an NHS Digital backed study to reduce falls by 55% and hospital admissions by 20% all whilst transforming night time care to be more personal and to give residents a better sleep.
+Ally is proven by an NHS Digital backed study to reduce falls by 55% and hospital admissions by 20% all whilst transforming night time care to be more personal and to give residents a better sleep.

 What better Unique Selling Point can you have than showing enquiries you have technology proven to prevent falls and hospital admissions all whilst giving a good night’s sleep?
 Care homes we work with find that promoting Ally to new enquiries increases their conversion rate and keeps beds full.